mftrhu/sws/README.md

 - `from`: the path of the current file being handled.
 - `name`: the path where the file will be put after being processed.
 - `bare`: the basename of the current file/page, minus the extension.
+- `prefix`: relative path leading to the root of the site, used for example to link to CSS and other assets.

 ### Hooks